herveaurel/HomeAssistant/README.md

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/12.jpg)
-A new card entirely written in the "button card" template called "vacuum_header"!
+A new card entirely written in the "button card" template called `vacuum_header`!
-And in the template button card named "vacuum_name," you'll need to modify your entities.
+And in the template button card named `vacuum_name` you'll need to modify your entities.
 After that, everything will be automatic.
 I love it!
-Paired with the slightly customized "custom:xiaomi-vacuum-map-card", it's perfect!
+Paired with the slightly customized `custom:xiaomi-vacuum-map-card`, it's perfect!

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/13.jpg)